Furinkazan33/assert/README.md

 - enable/disable stopping on errors
 - common tests functions : ```assert [not] <function> <parameters>```
 - complex expressions grammar : ```assert [not] expression "(any code here)" [echoes <something>] [and] [returns <value>]```
-- work in progress : interactive menu for setting options
+- interactive menu for setting options
 - work in progress : adding more keywords to the expression grammar (stdout, stderr, empty, contains, is, not-contains, etc ...)

 **Options**